Desperate to eliminate ants without spraying? Have you tried cinnamon, caulking, or store-bought ant killers to no avail?

-Some get success with ant baits and “traps”.
-Others find that ants will come back every year no matter what they do.
-In this article, we’ll explain how to finally get rid of sugar ants without causing harm to you, your pets or pollinators.
+Some get success with ant baits over-the-counter.
+Others find ants coming back every year no matter what.
+In this article, we’ll explain how to finally get rid of odorous house ants (often called sugar ants) without causing harm to you, your pets or pollinators.

-If you notice a trail of ants swarming a dropped crumb in the morning, you probably have one or more interior odorous house ant colonies.
-If you notice they disappear after you spray with lysol or vinegar and clean, they’re probably just avoiding the stinky sprays and making new trails out of sight.
-Vinegar, lysol, essential oils and even Raid and other sprays labelled for ants, have strong odors that repel ants.
+Many are shocked to learn ants swarming a dropped crumb in the morning means you probably have ant colonies inside your walls.
+If you notice they disappear after you spray with lysol or vinegar and clean, they’re probably still in the walls——just avoiding the stinky sprays.
+Vinegar, lysol, essential oils and even Raid have strong odors that repel ants.

 Repellent products are simply not effective at controlling interior ant colonies.
 They will only kill the individual ants on contact, but repel the rest of the colony.

 Removing the interior ant colonies will have to happen at some point.
 So, non-repellent ant baits are always part of a successful integrated ant pest management strategy for inside the home.

 Let’s dive in on how to control sugar ants fast without spraying a drop:

 How to Get Rid of Odorous House Ants in Walls

 Odorous house ants (Tapinoma sessile) can have many colonies inside your walls.
 The constant temperature and moisture of an insulated wall void create perfect habitat for odorous house ants.

 Our goal is to get rid of the ants nesting INSIDE our walls, and somehow keep the main colony OUTSIDE from sending more workers back inside.